ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/cellular_tcp.md

 ## Cellular TCP sockets

 This example opens a TCP socket with an echo server and performs a TCP transaction.
-Connection logic is the same as in the previous example.

 ```cpp
 #include "mbed.h"